shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 For now, let's assume that adding good, fast tests to an arbitrary code base is very hard.
 Hard enough that to make the paradigm shift it's easier to switch coding styles than it is to create tools that can deal with the old code style.

+NOTE: maybe say something like
+If you want to make sure that an endpoint is read only, you can do ad-hoc static analysis to try to make sure that there is no code path where an sql query that changes data runs, you can write thousands of tests covering many possible scenarios for what might have been in the DB to begin with etc.
+You can also use some permissions framework and only give that endpoint read-only access to the DB.
+Then, in order to test that "endpoint_x doesn't write to the DB" we just need to make sure that we use the permission framework and that the endpoint was indeed assigned read-only permissions.
+It's not a very common approach today, but it's easy to see how it eliminates categories of bugs very easily and very reliably.

 ## Security
 I'd be remiss if I didn't mention security.